ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 Solution: [3, 4, 4, 5]
 ```

 By checking the gene space, the second gene can have the values `[3, 4]` and the third gene can have the values `[4, 5]`.
-To solve the duplicates, we have the value of any of these 2 genes.
+To solve the duplicates, we change the value of one of these 2 genes.

-If the value of the second gene changes from 4 to 3, then it will be duplicate with the first gene.
-If we are to change the value of the third gene from 4 to 5, then it will duplicate with the fourth gene.
-As a conclusion, trying to just selecting a different gene value for either the second or third genes will introduce new duplicating genes.
+If the value of the second gene changes from 4 to 3, then it will duplicate the first gene.
+If we change the value of the third gene from 4 to 5, then it will duplicate the fourth gene.
+In short, simply selecting a different value for either the second or third gene will introduce new duplicate genes.

 When there are 2 duplicate genes but there is no way to solve their duplicates, then the solution is to change a third gene that makes a room to solve the duplicates between the 2 genes.